ELITR/manual-revision-of-transcripts/README.md

 - ``on-linux-in-vim`` suggests how to do it on Linux with the text editor VIM
 - ``youtube-subtitle-editor`` suggests how to do it with youtube web editor
+- ``TLP``, the TransLectures Platform from UPV could be a great option for us.
-- Amara subtitle editor (please add a subdir and a README how to do it)
+- Amara (https://amara.org/) subtitle editor (please add a subdir and a README how to do it)
 - Filmtit + Matus Namesny's project (talk to Ondrej Bojar if we could revive this)
 - TranscriberAG (http://transag.sourceforge.net/)
 - if you want to transcribe publicly available sources (e.g. youtube videos) you can use oTranscribe (https://otranscribe.com/)